Macaulay Posets and Rings: Quotients by Monomial Ideals

 Unfortunately, the above result does not give us a lot of information when it comes to rings.
 The only monomial posets of rank $1$ are just duals of stars.
-So, this gives us that the tensor product of a basic colored square free ring with $K[x]/(x^q)$ is Macaulay.
+So, this gives us that the tensor product of a basic colored square-free ring with $K[x]/(x^q)$ is Macaulay.

 The result above of Bezrukov and Leck was inspired by work done by Clements \cite{ClementsG.F.1977Motg}, which characterized the Macualay property in terms of additivity, for the product of two posets where one poset has rank $0$.
 Bezrukov and Leck suggested that the next step to take is to characterize all Macaulay posets that are the product of a Macaulay poset with $\mathscr{M}_{[1]}(\ell)$ where $\ell\in \N$.
-It turns out that such a result was first discovered by Mermin and Peeva, and independently by Shakin, in terms of Macaulay rings. \begin{thm}[Mermin-Peeva \cite{MerminJeffrey2006Li} 2006, Shakin \cite{ShakinD.2007Mi} 2007] Suppose that $R=K[x_1,\dots, x_d]$ and $M$ is a monomial ideal of $R$.
-If $(R/M, \mathcal{L})$ is Macaulay then $(R[x_{d+1}]/(M), \mathcal{L})$ is Macaulay. \end{thm}
+It turns out that such a result was first discovered by Mermin and Peeva, and independently by Shakin, in terms of Macaulay rings. \begin{thm}[Mermin--Peeva \cite{MerminJeffrey2006Li} 2006, Shakin \cite{ShakinD.2007Mi} 2007] Suppose that $R=K[x_1,\dots, x_d]$ and $M$ is a monomial ideal of $R$.
+If $(R/M, \mathcal{L})$ is Macaulay then $(R[x_{d+1}]/(M'), \mathcal{L})$ is Macaulay, where $M'$ is the image of $M$ under the natural inclusion map $R\xhookrightarrow{} R[x_{d+1}]$. \end{thm}

-Note that $R[x_{d+1}]/(M)\iso K[x_1,\dots, x_{d+1}]/(M) \iso R/M \otimes_K K[x_{d+1}]/(0)$.
+Note that $R[x_{d+1}]/(M')\iso K[x_1,\dots, x_{d+1}]/(M) \iso R/M \otimes_K K[x_{d+1}]/(0)$.
 Thus, if the monomial poset of $R/M$ is Macaulay with $\mathcal{L}$, then the Cartesian product of the monomial poset of $R/M$ with $\mathscr{M}_{[1]}(\infty)$ is Macaulay.
 This gives us an answer to the problem posed by Bezrukov and Leck.

 \begin{cor} Suppose that $\mathscr{P}$ is a poset representable by a ring, where the quotient ideal is monomial.
 If $(\mathscr{P}, \mathcal{L})$ is Macaulay then $(\mathscr{P}\times \mathscr{M}_{[1]}(\infty),\mathcal{L})$ is Macaulay. \end{cor}